 The Airport is located in the southern suburbs of Beirut and 9 km from Beirut's city center, in Lebanon, Middle East.
 Beirut RHIA is Lebanon's only operational commercial airport.

-With three very long runways and 5.96 million passengers in 2012, Beirut-RHIA is hub to MEA (Middle East Airlines) and charters MedAirways & Wings of Lebanon, and it is served by a host of international airlines offering direct and connecting flights to all points of the globe.
+With an estimated 7 million passengers a year and three very long runways, Beirut-RHIA is hub to MEA (Middle East Airlines) and charters MedAirways & Wings of Lebanon, and it is served by a host of international airlines offering direct and connecting flights to all points of the globe.

 NOTE: The Airport requests that passenger arrive at the Airport three hours prior to scheduled departure.

 The present passenger terminal at Beirut-RHIA has four levels and two one-level wings (East & West wings), accessible from the Main Terminal's second level on opposite sides after passing through security checks.
-(Note that a new terminal is under construction.)
+Free WiFi access is available for the first 30 minutes.

-The East Wing with gates 1-12 (gates 2 & 3 are dual jetway gates for large aircraft; gate 4 is a bus boarding gate) and
+The East Wing with gates 1-12 (gates 2 & 3 are dual jetway gates for large aircraft; gate 4 is a bus boarding gate);

 Airline Lounges at RHIA :

-(c) the LAT Lounge is open to all other airline premium passengers;
+- LAT Lounge is open to all other airline premium passengers.